-Lazy eye may be a mostly inherited disorder, but it can still be corrected.
-And it's not just about the cosmetic factor: left untreated, lazy eye that begins in childhood can actually cause vision complications later in life.
+Lazy eye is often an inherited disorder that can be corrected if detected early enough.
+Correcting a lazy eye is not just about aesthetics.
+Left untreated, a lazy eye that begins in childhood can actually cause vision complications later in life.

-Amblyopia, sometimes called “lazy eye" or “wandering eye," is a condition in which the vision in one eye is compromised due to a refractive deficiency, an occlusion such as a cataract or weakness in the muscles around the eye (also called strabismus).1 The eyes are unable to work together to send good visual signals to the brain, often causing blurred vision.
-In time, the brain learns to rely on signals from the “strong" eye, leaving the weaker eye to atrophy.2
+Amblyopia, sometimes called “lazy eye" or “wandering eye," is a condition in which the vision in one eye is compromised due to a refractive deficiency, an occlusion such as a cataract or weakness in the muscles around the eye (also called strabismus).
+The eyes are unable to work together to send good visual signals to the brain, often causing blurred vision.
+In time, the brain learns to rely on signals only from the “strong" eye, and ignores the blurry vision in the weaker eye, leaving the visual paths of the amblyopic eye to atrophy.

-Lazy eye affects approximately 3% of children from birth to 7 years of age, and is the leading cause of vision problems in children, in some cases causing total or partial blindness in one eye.
-Amblyopia typically affects one eye, but rarely both — and the condition is not always obvious.
-An eye exam is needed to properly diagnose amblyopia.3
+Lazy eye affects approximately 3% of children from birth to 7 years of age and is the leading cause of vision problems in children.
+In some cases, it can cause partial, or rarely, total blindness in one or both eyes.
+Amblyopia typically affects one eye, but rarely both — and the condition is not always obvious, especially in a young child.
+An eye exam is needed to properly diagnose amblyopia.

 Lazy eye causes

-The exact cause of a patient's lazy eye isn't always known, but sometimes other vision issues can develop into amblyopia, as the brain attempts to “work around" the weaker eye and rely on the vision signals from the dominant eye.2
+The exact cause of a patient's lazy eye isn't always known, but sometimes other vision issues can develop into amblyopia as the brain attempts to “work around" the weaker eye and rely on the vision signals from the dominant eye.

-Vision conditions that can lead to amblyopia include:2
+Vision conditions that can lead to amblyopia include:

 - Strabismus.
 The most common cause of lazy eye is an imbalance or weakness in the muscles that position the eyes, which prevents both eyes from working together as one eye may cross in or turn out.

 - Occlusion.
 When vision is blocked by a cataract or cloudy lens, the brain is unable to receive a clear visual stimulus.
-Though cataracts are most often seen in older people, babies and children can also develop cataracts, which require immediate treatment to prevent permanent vision loss.
+Though cataracts are most often seen in older people, babies and children can also develop or be born with cataracts, which require immediate treatment to prevent permanent vision loss.

 Lazy eye symptoms

-- One eye that turns inward or outward
+- One or both eyes that turn inward or outward

 - Eyes that appear to not work together